BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 Member Account will be jointly and severally liable for all charges accrued by the Member Accounts while joined in an Organization, but the Management Account will be billed for all such charges in accordance with the Management Account’s Agreement.
+If the Management Account enables Invoice Configuration, Member Accounts may also be billed for their charges or charges accrued by other Member Accounts in the Organization, as configured by the Management Account.
 If a Management Account is suspended for non-payment, then all Member Accounts in the Organization will be suspended.

 **48.3**.
 We may enable, with at least 14 days’ prior notice to you, all features in your Organization if requested by the Organization’s Management